 Unfortunately, I put up with Justin’s behavior longer than I should have.
 No one trusted him.
 First, his peers began to complain.
 Then his direct reports (risking his wrath) started coming to me and complaining.
 Even my own boss didn’t trust Justin.
 I was the last man standing.

-I finally woke up and realized that others were beginning to doubt my ability as a manager.
+I finally woke up and realized that others were beginning to doubt my ability as a leader.
 I was hoping to turn him around.
 I had even coached him on specific behaviors.
-But he just didn’t seem to “get it.”
+But he just didn’t seem to get it.
 So, I took a deep breath and fired him.
 The only one surprised was Justin.
-Everyone else patted me on the back and, I’m sure, wondered what took me so long.
+Everyone else patted me on the back and–I’m sure–wondered what took me so long.

 But things shouldn’t have deteriorated to this point.
-Justin could have been salvaged if only he had owned what was happening.
+Justin’s reputation could have been salvaged if only he had owned what was happening.
 He could have taken specific steps—steps I had encouraged him to take—to rebuild trust with his direct reports and colleagues.

-If you are in a situation where you need to build trust—or even rebuild it—here are four specific steps you can take.
-These will work with your employees, your colleagues, your customers, your vendors—or even your spouse.
+If you are in a situation where you need to build—or rebuild— trust, here are four specific steps you can take.
+These will work with your employees, your colleagues, your customers, your vendors, even your spouse.

 Also, be prompt to meetings.
 Tardiness also erodes trust.
 Sometimes, circumstances beyond your control prevent this, but you can’t allow it to become a habit.
 And, if you are late, apologize.
 Show some empathy and explain briefly why you were late.

 Step 2.
 Tell the Truth

 This is harder than it sounds.
 Most of us like to think of ourselves as truth-tellers.
 But it’s easy to round the numbers up, spin the facts, or conveniently leave out the evidence that doesn’t support our position.